 Recognition for orchard safety campaign

-Bay of Plenty orchard worker Troy Hall’s hard hitting, first person account of being “hit by electricity” while picking avocados has seen Powerco achieve a bronze (merit) in the Public Relations Institute of New Zealand (PRINZ) Awards.
+Bay of Plenty orchard worker Troy Hall’s hard hitting, first person account of being “hit by electricity” while picking avocados, has seen us achieve a bronze (merit) in the Public Relations Institute of New Zealand (PRINZ) Awards.

-Powerco’s entry ‘Look Up!
-Power Line Safety in Orchards Campaign 2020’ was shortlisted in the Best Influencer Campaign category for the awards.
+For our Powerco team and Troy, being shortlisted for our entry ‘Look Up!
+Power Line Safety in Orchards Campaign 2020’, in the Best Influencer Campaign category for the awards was an honour.

 Auckland public relations agency Mango Communications Aotearoa gained silver in the category for ‘Where’s Willie?
 Launching the new Samsung Galaxy S20’.